fledit-sh/fsfw-from-zero/ws-objects-tmtc/README.md

 The `SystemObject` class is a base class implementing this interface which is implemented by most base classes in the framework.

+It is recommended to do the task workshop located inside `ws-tasks` before doing this workshop, unless you are familiar with how task scheduling with the framework works.

 # 1. Creating a user `SystemObject`

 In this chapter, a custom class will be created which is insertable into the global object manager.